 Made from a blend of Merino wool, nylon, and elastane, the Siren Hipkini benefits from the natural properties of mostly wool materials.
 They’re highly breathable, move moisture away from the body, and dry the fastest of any other underwear we tested.
 These undies are incredibly lightweight and soft, providing a low-bulk fit for layering under technical clothing.

-The Siren Hipkini work well while hiking, and even though they don’t have the most coverage, they don’t ride up.
+The Siren Hipkini works well while hiking, and even though they don’t have the most coverage, they don’t ride up.
 The snug design may not provide full coverage for wearers with curvier body shapes, and if that is the case, they could ride up in those instances, and a different design may be a better choice.

 Paradis Sport Natural Fiber Bikini